lizardfs/documentation/source/man/mfsgoals.cfg.5.rst

 The special label _ means "a copy on any chunkserver".

-.. note:: changing the definition of a goal in mfsgoals.cfg affects all files which currently use given goal id.
+.. note:: changing the definition of a goal in mfsgoals.cfg affects all files which currently use a given goal id.

 EXAMPLES
 ========